Official World Golf Ranking

 The Official World Golf Ranking is a system for rating the performance level of professional golfers.
 It was started in 1986.
 The rankings are based on a player's position in individual tournaments (i.e. not pairs or team events) over a "rolling" two-year period.
 New rankings are calculated each week.
 During 2018, nearly 400 tournaments on 20 tours were covered by the ranking system.
 All players competing in these tournaments are included in the rankings.
-In 2022, 23 tours factored into the world rankings.As well as being of general interest, the rankings have an additional importance, in that they are used as one of the qualifying criteria for entry into a number of leading tournaments.
+In 2025, 24 tours factored into the world rankings.
+As well as being of general interest, the rankings have an additional importance, in that they are used as one of the qualifying criteria for entry into a number of leading tournaments.

+The chair of the OWGR is former world number twelve and 2008 Masters Tournament champion Trevor Immelman.

 History

 The initiative for the creation of the Official World Golf Ranking came from the Championship Committee of the Royal and Ancient Golf Club of St Andrews, which found in the 1980s that its system of issuing invitations to The Open Championship on a tour by tour basis was omitting an increasing number of top players because more of them were dividing their time between tours, and from preeminent sports agent Mark McCormack, who was the first chairman of the International Advisory Committee which oversees the rankings.
 The system used to calculate the rankings was developed from McCormack's World Golf Rankings, which were published in his World of Professional Golf Annual from 1968 to 1985, although these were purely unofficial and not used for any wider purpose (such as inviting players to major tournaments).

 The first ranking list was published prior to the 1986 Masters Tournament.
 The top six ranked golfers were: Bernhard Langer, Seve Ballesteros, Sandy Lyle, Tom Watson, Mark O'Meara and Greg Norman.
-Thus the top three were all European, but there were 31 Americans in the top 50 (compared with 17 at the end of 2010).
+Thus, the top three were all European, but there were 31 Americans in the top 50 (compared with 17 at the end of 2010).

 The method of calculation of the rankings has changed considerably over the years.
 Initially, the rankings were calculated over a three-year period, with the current year's points multiplied by four (three in 1986), the previous year's points by two and the third year's points by one.
 Rankings were based on the total points and points awarded were restricted to integer values.
 All tournaments recognised by the world's professional tours, and some leading invitational events, were graded into categories ranging from major championship (whose winners would receive 50 points) to "other tournaments" (whose winners would receive a minimum of 8).
 In all events, other finishers received points on a diminishing scale that began with runners-up receiving 60% of the winners' points, and the number of players in the field receiving points would be the same as the points awarded to the winner.
 In a major, for example, all players finishing 30th to 40th would receive 2 points, and all players finishing 50th or higher, 1 point.